York County home prices fell 0.6% in December, with houses listed at a median of $316,206

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from Realtor.com.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Hanover Evening Sun: York County home prices fell 0.6% in December, with houses listed at a median of $316,206
+This article originally appeared on York Daily Record: York County home prices fell 0.6% in December, with houses listed at a median of $316,206